Joe Biden Leads Democratic Field By Double Digits In New ‘Morning Consult’ Poll, Also Leads In Early States

 In the single-state New Hampshire poll, Sanders stood at 21 percent support, and Warren held 18 percent.
 Both Sanders and Warren represent New England states that border on New Hampshire — Vermont to the west, and Massachusetts to the south, respectively.

 Tuesday’s Morning Consult poll also asked voters for their second-choice candidates in the 2020 primary.
 Of those who listed Biden as their preferred candidate, 28 percent listed Warren as their second choice.
-But Bernie Sanders supporters showed a perhaps surprising preference for Biden, with 30 percent of Sanders backers saying that Biden would get their vote in Sanders’ absence.
+But Bernie Sanders supporters showed what could be a surprising preference for Biden, with 30 percent of Sanders backers saying that Biden would get their vote in Sanders’ absence.

 Delivered To Your INBOX